-This chapter describes the steps to install and uninstall the development tools of the REXYGEN system on Windows 10/11 operating systems.
+This chapter describes the steps to install and uninstall the development tools of the REXYGEN system on Windows 7/8/10 operating systems.
 The tools also run on various GNU/Linux distributions using Wine1.

-2.1 Windows 10/11
+2.1 Windows 7/8/10

-The installation package of REXYGEN development tools contains the REXYGEN Studio and REXYGEN HMI Designer development environments and the REXYGEN Compiler compiler.
+The installation package of REXYGEN development tools contains the REXYGEN Studio and REXYGEN HMI Designer development environments, the REXYGEN Compiler compiler and the REXYGEN Diagnostics tool.
 It also includes the RexCore (REXYGEN runtime core) module for developing and testing purposes.